Purchase of apartments on foreign markets

 Boutique Hotels: Small, atmospheric hotels in historic buildings are very popular among tourists looking for an authentic experience.

-Restaurants and Wine Bars: Dining establishments in attractive locations, especially those offering traditional cuisine and local wines.
+Restaurants and Wine Bars: Catering establishments in attractive locations, especially those offering traditional cuisine and local wines.

 Wellness and SPA: Wellness centers using natural thermal springs and traditional healing methods.